 A: Please think very carefully about which office(s) you most want to work for and nominate them in order of preference from 1 to 3.
-You should have good reasons why a particular office appeals and have relevant work or life experience in the region which will enable you to relate to the local culture and client base.
+You should have good reasons why a particular office appeals to you and have relevant work or life experience that will enable you to relate to the local culture and client base.

 Q: Are some BCG offices more popular than others?

-A: Some of our offices receive an extremely high level of applications; London, Paris, New York, and Southeast Asia, Middle East, & Australia offices are always popular locations.
-This does not mean you shouldn’t apply to these cities if they are your preferred offices.
-We are well aware that INSEAD is a truly global school and therefore encourage you to consider your geographic preferences carefully if you have solid experience in other regions where we have offices.
+A: Some of our offices receive an extremely high level of applications; the London, Paris, New York, Southeast Asia, Middle East, & Australia offices are always popular locations.
+This does not mean you shouldn’t apply to them if they are your preferred offices.

 Q: What happens if two offices are interested in my application?

 A: You will interview on campus as usual, and we will try and ensure at least one of your interviewers is from one of your chosen offices.
 During the interview you will likely be asked to confirm your preference.
-After the interview, your results will be sent to both interested offices and local teams will decide whether they wish to put you through to the decision round.
-If both offices are still interested you will automatically progress with your office of preference.
+After the interview, your results will be sent to both interested offices and local teams will decide whether they wish to progress you to the decision round.
+If both offices are still interested, you will progress with your top choice office.

 Q: Can I visit an office before applying?

 A: Please contact the office contact of your desired office.
-We welcome candidates to visit and get in touch with BCGers.
-Likely you may reach out to the dedicated INSEAD recruiting team which will be on campus regularly throughout the year and will be happy to answer any questions you may have.
+We encourage candidates to visit and get in touch with BCGers.
+Additionally you may reach out to the dedicated INSEAD recruiting team which will be on campus regularly throughout the year and will be happy to answer any questions you may have.

-Q: Can I speak with a current BCGer before applying, then?
+Q: Can I speak with a current BCGer before applying?